davidiw/os-website/lab/lab6.md

 for a very simple web server in `user/httpd.c`.
 The skeleton code deals with incoming connections and parses the headers.

+This is the first time in the class, you will be writing application code.
+JOS stores its application library headers in `inc/lib.h`.
+The JOS API is similar to Linux and other POSIX systems.
+Therefore you can either use `man pages` on your machine, source code analysis, or experimentation to understand the library.

 > **Exercise 13**

 > The web server is missing the code that deals